Interested in Enrolling Your Child?

 The formal process for incoming Kindergarten students begins in December when applications are made available to parish families, and later, the wider Clarksville community.
 In February, one-on-one assessments will be scheduled with the kindergarten teacher.
 Parents are contacted shortly thereafter to discuss results and complete registration.
 Further opportunities will be made available later in the spring for your child to spend time in the kindergarten classroom to acquaint your child with the classroom, future classmates and their teacher.

-A child must be five (5) years of age on or before September 30 of the enrollment year to enter kindergarten.
+A child must be five (5) years of age on or before August 15 of the enrollment year to enter kindergarten.

 FIRST GRADE

-Incoming first graders should be six (6) years of age on or before September 30 of the enrollment year.
+Incoming first graders should be six (6) years of age on or before August 15 of the enrollment year.
 ICS requires the parent or guardian to show evidence that your child has attended a kindergarten program.

 GRADES TWO THROUGH EIGHT